HillLab/SomaticSiMu/README.md

 #### Example 6: Using SomaticSiMu-GUI, visualize the mean proportions of each SBS mutation (based on the SBS-96 mutation classification scheme) of the 20 simulated sequences with imposed mutational signatures associated with Kidney Renal Cell Carcinoma from Example 5.

+Load the SomaticSiMu graphical user interface with the following command in terminal.

 ```sh
 python SomaticSiMu_GUI.py
 ```